 Petition organisers are welcome to present their petition at full Council up to a maximum of five minutes.
-Councillors will then debate the petition subject to a maximum of 15 minutes.
+Councillors may then debate the petition subject to a maximum of 15 minutes.

-The Council will decide how to respond to the petition at the meeting.
+Following presentation of and any debate on the petition, and in the absence of any proposal in respect thereto, the petition shall be noted by the Council which will then proceed to next business.
+Alternatively, the Council may decide how to respond to the petition at this meeting.
 It may decide to take the action the petition requests, take no further action or to request further investigation into the matter.
 If the issue is one that requires the Executive to make the final decision, the Council will decide whether to make recommendations to inform that decision.